hldohaga/upfnabp/methodandresults.md

 # BP and UPF and Na in NDNS Dissertation
 # Method
 ## Introduction

-This section will take the research question and explain how the data will be used to answer the question.
+This section takes the research question and explains how the data is used to answer the question.

-There will be a description of the study and how the data collection happened.
+There will be a description of the study and data collection.
+Then a section on governance and ethics in this project.
-This will be followed by a consideration of the process governing ethics in this research.

-The data will be loaded and the relevant variables identified and extracted.
+Data analysis starts with the relevant variables being identified and extracted.
 Some data may need to be recalculated or to be processed to make a more useable form.
-The population will be reviewed and any groups which might influence the results removed.
+The population will be reviewed.
+Groups which bias the results are removed.
-Once the data set has been prepared, analysis begins with description of the data.
+Then there is a description of the data.
+The second analysis section compares the data between two cohorts.
-The second analysis section involves using linear regression to identify if there is a correlation between the BP and each of the key variables.
+The third analysis section involves using linear regression to identify if there is a correlation between the BP and each of the key variables.
 Multivariable regression models are then generated.
 These models are finally examined to identify the relative importance of the different variables in developing an optimal model.
+A summary and conclusion will bring all these together.

 ## Research Question

-What proportion of the association between blood pressure (SBP/DBP) and UPF intake can be explained by the changes in salt intake in England between 2008-2012 and 2015-2019?
+What proportion of the association between blood pressure (SBP/DBP) and UPF intake can be explained by the changes in salt intake in England between 2008 and 2019?

 The question can be split into parts,
 What was intake of salt between 2008 and 2019?